do-jonathan4/lfz-m1/exercises/javascript-dom-creation-4/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. Which elements in a website are useful to create dynamically?
+1. Why should you not create all elements dynamically?

 ### Exercise

 1. There is no reading material in this exercise, it uses the same concepts you learned in your last few exercises.
 In the documentation list below I will include pages from _JavaScript and jQuery_ by Duckett just incase you need a refresher on concepts from previous exercises.